SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Acknowledgements

-\paragraph{Acknowledgments.} This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant, NSERC Collaborative Research and Development Grant, NSERC Alliance Advantage Grant, Google, Digital Research Alliance of Canada, and Advanced Research Computing at the University of British Columbia.
+This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant, NSERC Alliance Advantage Grant, Google, the Digital Research Alliance of Canada, and the Advanced Research Computing and the Computer Science department at the University of British Columbia.